isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-04-26-post-Five More Community Torches Unveiled as Singaporeans Prepare to Rally as One.md

 Happening concurrently was also a public Art Picnic and Community Art session aimed at creating awareness for Art Therapy, in which participants had the chance to try their hands at a craft session titled ‘Hand+Heart’, using their hands to express the heart.

-Members of the public can also visit " - " to get a better understanding on the 28th SEA Games Torch Up!
-Programme, where more information on the five Community Torch locations and the completed Community Torches can be found.

 END